 therapists are specialized in examining and treating individuals

 with impairment of their daily lives as a result of musculoskeletal

-profession, students must attend a postgraduate program of Physical
+profession, students must attend a postgraduate program in Physical

 Therapy.
 Upon successful completion of that program, they are

 required to pass a national examination and be licensed in the

 The Pre-Physical Therapy program at the Mount prepares students

 for graduate study in Physical Therapy (Doctor of Physical Therapy,

 Eligible students will spend four years at the Mount, earning a